hlaueriksson/LoFuUnit/README.md

 The `LoFuTest` base class provides two important methods for test fixtures.
 The `Assert` and `AssertAsync` methods invokes the test functions in the containing test method.
-The invocations will occur in the order that the local functions are declared.
+The invocations will occur in the order that the test functions are declared.
 If a test function fails, the test method fails directly.
 Any subsequent test functions in the test method will not be invoked.
 Make sure that all test methods actually invoke `Assert` or `AssertAsync`.